pcbouman-eur/es_simulations/README.md

   * `zealot_susceptibility.py` this script runs `main.py` for a range of different numbers of zealots and plots zealot susceptibility and other measures
 * `simulation/` everything to run the dynamical process taking place on the network
   * `base.py` contains functions with the main algorithm of the opinion formation, opinion propagation (social influence), opinion mutation (random noise), and thermalization
-* `main.py` the main script for running the whole simulation for a given set of parameters; first thermalizes the system and then runs the process of opinion dynamics performing elections after every given number of steps; saves the results in a `.json` file and plots them (there is an argument `silent` to skip plotting when using scripts e.g. from `scripts/`)
+* `main.py` the main script for running the whole simulation for a given set of parameters; first thermalizes the system and then runs the process of opinion dynamics performing elections after every given number of steps; saves the results in a `.json` file and plots them (there is an argument `silent` to skip plotting and log less information when using scripts e.g. from `scripts/`)
 * `plotting.py` all plotting function
 * `tools.py` different useful functions used in various parts of the program